bronson/table_differ/README.md

 ## Internals

 Table Differ creates a full copy of the table whenever Snapshot is called.
-If your tables are very large, this is not the gem for you.
+If your table is large enough that it would cause problems if it suddenly doubled in size, then this is not the gem for you.

-It diffs the tables server-side using two SELECT queries.
-This should be super fast.
+Table Differ diffs the tables server-side using only two SELECT queries.
+This should be plenty fast for any normal usage.

 ## Contributing